arjuninamdar/minnow/writeups/check1.md

 An alternate approach considered was storing tuple pairs of the unassembled indices in a vector (sorted by index).
-However, there's complexity with inserting and then merging the indices algorithmically, and creating and concatenating the strings would've taken linear time (with respect to the size of the strings) iterating over the array.
+However, there's complexity with inserting and then merging the indices algorithmically, and creating and concatenating the strings would've taken linear time (with respect to the size of the strings) atop of iterating over the array.
 My approach is strictly linear with respect to the size of the buffer per-call.

 I also considered using a tree.
-Each node would store an interval [min, max] which would represent the minimum and maximum intervals of the unassembled strings as children, and the leaves would store the strings themselves.
-Insertion implementation is non-trivial and can be complex.
-Additionally, finding the leftmost string (in the case we want to push it to the ByteStream), would require you to iterate the height of the tree in the worst-case.
+Each node would store an interval [min, max] which would represent the minimum and maximum intervals of the unassembled children strings, and the leaves would store the strings themselves.
+Insertion implementation is non-trivial and can be complex, also due to my iterate the height of the tree in the worst-case.

 Implementation Challenges: